 To begin this process, the Design and Project Teams travelled to the two communities in March 2019.
 These initial meetings were dedicated to listening, understanding, and developing relationships.
 Gaining support from the Elders and honouring their communities was important in carrying the project spirit forward and laying the foundations for a mutually beneficial relationship.
 The Design Team provided an overview of the project, timeframe and milestones, and most importantly sought advice on making meaningful Anishinābe Algonquin territorial acknowledgments.

 To continue the series, in June 2019, the Design and Project Teams invited interested Elders and community members to Ottawa to provide creative input at design-focused workshops.
 The first design workshop was an opportunity to work with community members to identify preferred locations within the facility and the landscape where Indigenous design elements could be incorporated.

 In addition to working with the communities of Kitigan Zibi Anishinābeg and the Algonquins of Pikwakanagan First Nation, the Design and Project Teams met with Library and Archives Canada’s Indigenous Advisory Committee in May 2019.

 Next, two design-focused workshops were held with the communities of Kitigan Zibi Anishinābeg and the Algonquins of Pikwakanagan First Nation in October and December 2019.
 The Design Team reflected back to the communities what they heard during the last design workshops and how their ideas have impacted the design of the facility.
 You can read more about the design feedback received from the Anishinābe Algonquin Host Nation here.

 At the beginning of 2020, the project team planned additional engagement activities with the urban Indigenous community of Ottawa as well as national Indigenous organizations, to help design a space that is welcoming, reflective and inclusive of all First Nations, Inuit and Métis Nation visitors.

-(Due to the COVID-19 pandemic, all Indigenous engagement activities were moved to virtual and online platforms for 2020).
+Due to the COVID-19 pandemic, all Indigenous engagement activities were moved to virtual and online platforms.